-The following will give you an idea of the layout (On all HN & WN, execute to get layout.....AFTER pbs_mom HAS BEEN INSTALLED ON THAT MACHINE):
+The following will give you an idea of the layout (On all HN & WN, execute to get layout.....AFTER pbs mom HAS BEEN INSTALLED ON THAT MACHINE):

 By the way, a lscpu and numactl -H should also show you these results.
-When performing a lscpu, you need to take note of the lines starting with "NUMA node(s)" and "CPU(s): " those are the values required for the /var/lib/server_priv/nodes file and the /var/lib/mom_priv/mom.layout file on the WN.
-For a graphical representation of the NUMA layout, type the command: lstopo --output-format png -v --no-io > cpu.png
+When performing a lscpu, you need to take note of the lines starting with "NUMA node(s)" and "CPU(s): "those are the values required for the /var/lib/server_priv/nodes file and the /var/lib/mom_priv/mom.layout file on the WN.
+For a graphical representation of the NUMA layout, execute the command: lstopo --output-format png -v --no-io > cpu.png More information regarding your hardware can also be obtained using the dmidecode command.